Harold Beauchamp: W. M. Bannatyne & Co

 At the age of 18 Beauchamp went to work for Bannatyne and Bannatyne's partner, A. R. Baker.
 When he joined the staff was an office junior and a storeman and there was a travelling representative.
 He did very well, became a partner in 1889 after Bannatyne's death, and stayed with Bannatyne's to the end of his working life.
 Baker died in 1894 and, to take Baker's place, Beauchamp brought in Walter Nathan, former Tinakori Road next door neighbour —at 96 now 100 Hobson Street.
 He is reported to have said he made no profits from Bannatyne's until 1890.

 Bannatyne's through Beauchamp's efforts became a substantial and prosperous importing and distributing business operating throughout New Zealand.
 The multifarious items shipped in and distributed ranged from blasting powders and Nobel's Dynamite through teas and coffees to wines, bulk ales and whiskies.

 He did not enter politics but did stand for election as a member of the Wellington Harbour Board in 1895 and later served as chairman.

 Beauchamp bought another more spacious house in relatively remote Karori but they returned to fashionable Thorndon in 1898 when he joined the board of the Bank of New Zealand.

 Walter Nathan died in 1922 and Beauchamp sold Bannatyne's to T & W Young for £150,000.
-He gave his large house and garden at 47 Fitzherbert Terrace — since wholly excavated for the motorway— to form the core of a fund to buy pictures for the National Art Gallery now subsumed within Te Papa.
+He gave his large house and garden at 47 Fitzherbert Terrace — later demolished to form part of the compound of the Embassy of the United States in New Zealand — to form the core of a fund to buy pictures for the National Art Gallery now subsumed within Te Papa.